EPIC ROAD TRIPS

 207-801-4007

 We decided to finish off our Bar Harbor lunch with dessert - an ice cream shop that Ryan had wanted to try.
+I was a bit put off by the signage announcing that they didn’t offer samples - I don’t know why - but I have to admit that the ice cream was rich and delicious.

 CADILLAC MOUNTAIN